adonisjs/v5-docs/content/releases/october-2020-release.md

 8. Finally, we have deprecated the `Env.getOrFail` method in favor of the Env validations.
 You just need to find its usages and replace it with `Env.get` to avoid getting deprecation warnings.

 9. Using Japa as your test runner?
-[Here are the instructions](#using-japa) to upgrade the test runner to run tests using the Typescript source directly.
+[Here are the instructions](#using-japa) to upgrade the test runner to run tests using the TypeScript source directly.

-## In-memory Typescript compilation
+## In-memory TypeScript compilation

 I am not a big fan of build tools or adding an additional step to prepare my code for getting executed.
-However, when using Typescript there is no way to escape the process of compiling Typescript to JavaScript since v8 is meant to run Javascript only.
+However, when using TypeScript there is no way to escape the process of compiling TypeScript to JavaScript since v8 is meant to run JavaScript only.

-Initially, we did add a build step in which we compile Typescript to JavaScript before starting the development server.
+Initially, we did add a build step in which we compile TypeScript to JavaScript before starting the development server.

-In the following screenshot, the first five steps involve compiling the code to Javascript and copying some files to the `build` folder to start the HTTP server.
+In the following screenshot, the first five steps involve compiling the code to JavaScript and copying some files to the `build` folder to start the HTTP server.

 ![](https://res.cloudinary.com/adonis-js/image/upload/v1603450209/adonisjs.com/serve.png)